Sara Storer: 2010–2020

 In April 2010, Storer released her first compilation album, Calling Me Home – The Best of Sara Storer, which reached No. 28 on the ARIA Albums Chart and No. 1 on the Country Albums Chart.
 She had recorded three new tracks, "Calling Me Home", "Children of the Gurundi" (with Kev Carmody) and "Tears".
 At the ARIA Music Awards of 2010 John Williamson was inducted into their Hall of Fame in October, where Storer performed his tune, "Mallee Boy", in his honour.

 The singer-songwriter launched her fifth album, Lovegrass, at the Gympie Music Muster in August 2013.
 She explained her preparation, "I'm getting there early and we're all going to catch up prior to the Muster for a rehearsal, which is a must especially when I'm releasing a new album and playing the songs with the band for the first time, really.
 We need a little practice run otherwise we could end up a train smash."
 Lovegrass, which was produced by Matt Fell, peaked at No. 25 on the ARIA Albums Chart and No. 5 on the Country Albums Chart.
 In 2015 Storer recorded "Song for Grace", a duet with Lee Kernaghan for his album, Spirit of the Anzacs (March 2015).

 In March 2016 Storer released her sixth studio album, Silos, also produced by Fell, which peaked at No. 30 on the ARIA Albums Chart and No. 3 on the Country Music Albums Chart.
 It earned the musician her sixth nomination for ARIA Award for Best Country Album and her first win in the category, at that year's ceremony.
 At the Country Music Awards of Australia in January 2017 she received her 21st Golden Guitar – the most by any female artist.

 In April 2019, Storer released her 7th studio album, Raindance.

 2020–present

 In January 2023, Sara will feature on the self-titled album by Storer, alongside her brother Greg and Greg's daughters Bonnie & Pip.

+In June 2025, Storer will release her eighth studio album Worth Your Love.
+The title track was released as its lead single and features Sara's niece Sammy Storer.